MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d10ddi_setpredication.md

 #### - hQuery [in]

  A handle to the query object to set as a predicate.
 Setting <i>hQuery</i> to <b>NULL</b> indicates "no predication".
 If <i>hQuery</i> is set to <b>NULL</b>, the driver ignores the value in the <i>PredicateValue</i> parameter; however, the driver should store the predicate value for subsequent requests for the value.

-#### - PredicateValue [in]

- A Boolean value to compare with query data.
-If the query data is equal to the predicate value, the following rendering and resource manipulation commands are not performed.

 ## -returns